Phineapple18/Scp008/README.md

   * have effects applied to them
   * have hints displayed after their health drops below configurable thresholds
   * be hurt by players from the same faction after their health drops below configurable threshold (only on servers with Friendly Fire disabled)
-  * become a Zombie upon death, depending on the cause of death.
+  * become a Zombie upon death, depending on the death cause.
 - If infected player dies from SCP-049 attack and Scp049 is listed as a death reason in the config, it will count as a revival.

 *<ins>Christmas Event Only</ins>*